patzly/grocy-android/app/src/main/assets/README.md

-# TODO (sorted by priority)
+# TODO

 ## Bugs

 ## Improvements

+- empty state should show empty filter if location or product filter is active
 - product edit with location tracking disabled: space between barcode chips and other field

 ## Features

 - in-store mode for shopping list with big items
-- batch consume: icon (like flash toggle) for opening product, default is off for each scan
-- illustrations: empty
 - translation contribution
 - self-signed certificates
 - help page with note that buttons can be long pressed to get a tip